einmeterhecht/vokabeltraining/README.md

 - [Englisch auf 23.
 Januar 2023](/vokabeltraining/abfragen?folder=english&file=2023-01-13)

 *Note: The source code, the vocabulary lists and the documentation of this project are mainly written in german.*
-*And PLEASE don't look at the source.
-It's terribly written.
-You do not want to read it.*
+*And PLEASE don't look at the source unless you are looking for examples of how not to write code.*